-- Use our tax-savings calculator or annual expense estimate worksheet to help determine how much you should contribute per year.
+- Use the tax-savings calculator or annual expense estimate worksheet to help determine how much you should contribute per year.

-- Your annual contribution is deducted pre-tax from your paycheck in equal amounts throughout the plan year and deposited into your TASC Account.
+- Your annual contribution is deducted pre-tax from your paycheck in equal amounts throughout the plan year and deposited into your LPFSA.

-- As eligible expenses are incurred, you can either use your TASC Card to pay at the point of purchase or submit a request for reimbursement.
+- As eligible expenses are incurred, you can either use your payment card to pay at the point of purchase or submit a request for reimbursement.

-- Manage your account 24/7 via the TASC Benefits mobile app or TASC Online account.
+- Manage your account 24/7 via the myCYC mobile app or CYC Online account.